 Delays are additionally referred to as echoes as a result of they produce an echoing feedback effect on a sound.
 Just like reverb if you wish to add space to your sounds.
-Simple delay processes are used to signals that you want to add some space to.
+Simple delay processes are used to signal that you want to add some space to.

 When it comes to using reverbs and delays, we prefer to have them through an FX or AUX track, which provides us with another dedicated fader to these effects.

 The perk of going with this process is that the initial signal will not be affected by these effects, but only you will parallelly insert them with the main one.

 Besides that, you will be able to additionally process these effects, by adding various effects and processes, to make them even better and more unique.
 Our biggest thing by doing this is uniqueness.

 If you combine the right effects, you will have a great outcome that is unique and hard to imitate.
 This might be your signature sound or the new style out there, so experiment!